 Do you know how your business is performing this year compared to last?
-You can use year-over-year growth calculations to find out.
+No?
+Calculate year-over-year growth to find out.

 What is year-over-year growth?

 Year-over-year (YOY) is the comparison of one period with the same period from the previous year(s).
 YOY growth compares how much you’ve grown in the recent period compared to the past period(s).
 The period is typically a month or quarter (e.g., fourth quarter of 2020 compared to fourth quarter of 2019).

 Year-over-year measures your business’s performance—in any area you can measure.
 You can find your YOY growth for business performance indicators such as: